ArneCL/BlogPosts/reactjs-react-router-browser-history-quick-start-tutorial.md

-title: Reactjs: Quick start tutorial with react-router with browser history
+title: Reactjs: Quick start tutorial for react-router with browser history
 tags: reactjs, react-router

 Let's first initialise our directory and install the modules.
 I'm using nodejs v5.10.1.